EIM22SE/CS305_Project/README_mod.md

 ## Overview

-1.Upon running the application, you will see a menu with the following options:
+1. Upon running the application, you will see a menu with the following options:
   Fill out the survey
   Search responses
   Exit

-2.Choose an option by entering the corresponding number.
+2. Choose an option by entering the corresponding number.

-3.Follow the prompts to fill out the survey or search for candidates.
+3. Follow the prompts to fill out the survey or search for candidates.

 ## Example Interaction